Connect to an External Mail Service

 For the Configuration setting, select Custom.

-Additional settings for connecting to an external mail server are shown.
+Additional settings for connecting to an external mail service are shown.

 Enter values for the following settings: